nana562/e-store/README.md

 ## ABOUT
 An online store web application.
 This project is built with ReactJS with backend functionality under construction.
+This application was developed as part of the Pre-MEST Bootcamp program 2020

 ## Built with
 ReactJS
 ## Features to be implemented